hostmobility/documentation/docs/interfaces/digital_io.md

 ---

 ## Overview
-Digital I/O on is handled through the Linux GPIO subsystem.
+Digital I/O is handled by the Linux GPIO subsystem.
 This is a generic interface that organizes the GPIO pins by the hardware chips that input or output digital signals.
 The interface is generic and presents a large number of inputs and outputs in the system, mostly internal.

 ## Platform specific